The Best Home Improvement Store Rocks for Rock Painting

 These home improvement store rocks are pale in color and have beautiful natural patterns.
 They are relatively smooth (the smoothest we’ve picked up from home improvement stores).

 Dorado river rocks also take less base coat paint to cover them.
-They aren’t always flat, but we find that they are excellent for rock painting.
+They aren’t always flat, but we find that they are excellent for rock painting and kindness rocks.

 Rock painting ideas with these rocks include (more available on our Rock Painting 101 page):

-Dorado River Rock Painting Ideas for Rock Painting Beginners
+Three examples of Dorado River Rock Painting Ideas for Rock Painting Beginners.

 Caribbean Beach Pebbles for Rock Painting